WeAllJS/wealljs.github.io/enforcement.md

 ---
+layout: default
-title: "WeAllJS - Enforcement"
+title: "Enforcement"
 permalink: /enforcement
+color: black
 ---

+# Code of Conduct Enforcement

-# tl;dr
+## tl;dr

 1. Tell someone "hey, that's not ok".
 2. That person should apologize immediately and correct the behavior.
 3. If this doesn't happen, isn't safe to do, or is not satisfactory, message admins.
 4. Admins will take appropriate action in a timely manner, prioritizing those who were hurt.

-# Introduction
+## Introduction

 No matter how kind or nice people think they are, at some point, someone's gonna say Some Shit:tm: and things are going to go awry.
 This document is meant as a